 Our selling, general and administrative expenses consist of salaries and other related costs, including stock-based compensation expense, for our commercial personnel, including our specialty sales force, our medical education professionals, and our personnel serving in executive, finance, business development, and business operations functions.
 Also included in selling, general and administrative expenses are fees paid to external service providers to support our commercial activities associated with NUPLAZID, professional fees associated with legal and accounting services, costs associated with patents and patent applications for our intellectual property and charitable donations to independent charitable foundations that support Parkinson's disease patients generally.
-We expect our selling, general and administrative expenses to increase in future periods to support commercial activities associated with NUPLAZID and our further development of pimavanserin in additional indications other than PD Psychosis.
+We expect our selling, general and administrative expenses to increase in future periods.
+For example, in preparation for a potential U.S. launch of pimavanserin in dementia-related psychosis, we plan to increase the U.S. sales force significantly, and expand additional commercial, medical affairs and general and administrative support functions.